rajashekarkasturi/RTweekend/README.md

 # Ray Tracing
-This is a Hands-on Implementation of Ray Tracing from scratch.
+This repository contains Implementation of Ray Tracing from scratch.

 ## [Output 1](https://github.com/rajashekarkasturi/RTweekend/tree/b3c1bf220b838ce092d41051aca96c856ba9dd01)
 Rendering of Random RGBA pixels in Real-time using [Walnut](https://github.com/TheCherno/Walnut), ImGui and the Vulkan API.
-* Specifying the Image_data and passing it to the Viewport in our sample rendering Application.
+* Specifying the Image_data and passing it to the Viewport in our sample Rendering application.
 * Focus Area
     ```
     RTweekend/src/BasicRenderMain.cpp